 Stop thinking of these events in terms of raising funds and start thinking of them as raising fanatics.

 Seth Godin is an entrepreneur who ruminates on marketing in the digital age.
-The author of several best-selling books, Godin argues that digital life has ended traditional mass communication and replaced it with an ancient human social unit, The Tribe.
-These are groupings of people founded on shared ideas and values.
-As such, tribes give ordinary people the power to lead and make big change.
+Author of several best-selling books, Godin argues that digital life has ended traditional mass communication and replaced it with an ancient human social unit, The Tribe.
+These are groupings of people founded on shared ideals and values.
+As such, tribes give ordinary people the power to lead and make big changes.

 In the new world, what people desire most is an opportunity to connect with one another.
-People like bonding with other people.
+We are social animals who like bonding with other people.
 It’s human nature.
 If we create opportunities for our current supporters to connect, they’ll open up and feel more comfortable.
 As they do, they’ll invite us into their lives and will introduce us to their friends.
 Then their friends become our family.
 It is at this point that we start the process of real fundraising.

 The nonprofits which will thrive in this new era are the ones who build out their tribe.
 Thus our events should not be assembled around a desperate need to generate cash.
 Instead, they should be mission-driven with an emphasis on cultivating and stewarding current or potential donors.
 In many cases, it means our event will be free!

 So what kind of event can we hold that our current supporters will want to invite their friends?
-Why not start by inviting small groups of donors in for coffee and discuss the idea.
+Why not start by inviting small groups of our supporters in for coffee and discuss the idea.
 Test out several ideas.
 See which one(s) catch fire and generate interest.
-It is guaranteed we’ll receive a better return on investment of time in this type of activity as opposed to chasing down tee sponsors for a golf outing.
+Guaranteed we’ll receive a better return on investment of time in this type of activity as opposed to chasing down tee sponsors for a golf outing.

-So stop raising money and start growing friends.
+So stop raising money and start raising friends.